ktmeaton/obsidian-public/academic/Plague Denmark Paper.md

 filepath: academic/[[Plague Denmark Paper]]
 tags: ⬜/🧨
 status: priority
-title: Plague Denmark Paper
+title: Ancient *[[Yersinia pestis]]* from Denmark reveals...
 type: [[Task]]
 compile-manubot: "conda activate manubot && pandoc/manubot.sh 'Plague Denmark Paper.md' pandoc/bib/library.json ../../rootstock"
 url: https://ktmeaton.github.io/obsidian-public/academic/Plague%20Denmark%20Paper.html
 ---

-## Abstract {.page_break_before}

-> This is a placeholder from the original paper proposal.
-To be re-written once results are finalized.

-### Background

-The sequencing of ancient pathogen genomes has resulted in vast advancements to our understanding of the second plague pandemic.
-However, due to limited sample availability, debate remains about the Plague’s origins, routes of dissemination, genomic diversity, and persistence.
-Specifically, Scandinavia has a unique history with regards to plague persistence as it is home to the oldest known strain of plague to date and has been ravaged by historic epidemics, only for the plague to have disappeared from this region in the modern era.

-### Problem

-It is unknown to what extent local plague reservoirs fed the recurring epidemics in Scandinavia as compared to the continual introduction of globally circulated strains.
-Previously studied historical records primarily derive from large commercial centres such as London, which are contrasted by countries such as Denmark where the archives have retained limited information about the spread of the plague and its impact on society.

-### Objectives

-To confidently identify and sequence ancient *[[Yersinia pestis]]* from Danish archaeological sites across a wide geographic and temporal range.
-With the aim of performing genomic analyses to estimate the timing, spread, and evolutionary changes occurring within Danish plague strains as compared to neighboring regions.

-### Significance

-First, there have been relatively few studies that explore the genetics of plague in Scandinavia across time and geography, particularly in Denmark.
-Second, this paper contributes to a larger body of epidemiological literature that considers the patterns and mechanisms by which diseases emerge, propagate, and go extinct.

 ## Introduction {.page_break_before}

-1. When does plague (*[[Yersinia pestis]]*) appear in Denmark?
-	- aDNA studies have found that European *[[Yersinia pestis|Y. pestis]]* is primarily found in Pandemic periods.
-	- Examples are the First Pandemic and the Second Pandemic of the Medieval/Early Modern period.
-	- However, recent work has highlighted plague is also sporadically present during other periods.
-	- Example is the Bronze Age.
-One of the oldest lineages of plague is found in Sweden, so Northern Europe clearly has a long and interesting history with the disease.
-	- It is unknown to what extent our knowledge of the presence/absence of plague is determined by sampling bias.
-	- Preferentially targeting pandemic periods and epidemic cemeteries.
-2. How is plague in Northern/Western Europe connected to Modern plague.
-There's the theory of a back migration out of Europe (Netherlands --> Russia).
-If this is true, then Denmark may also be involved.
-At 'worst' we expand the relationship of European regions connected to this lineage.
-At 'best' we capture where that transition from the Black Death clonal lineage to the post-Black Death lineage emerges.

-3. Longitudinal study: The possibility to capture how plague affected the same people over time.
-(Highly regional, with 1 Danish strain?), or

-4. Document the *pla* depletion/restoration events.
+*Yersinia pestis*, the causative agent of plague, is the most intensively sequenced ancient pathogen to date.
+Comparative analyses of ancient *[[Yersinia pestis|Y. pestis]]* genomes have significantly advanced our understanding of past pandemics, by shifting discourse on the fluctuating patterns of virulence, geographic dispersal, and local persistence.
+In particular, genomics research has revealed how historical plagues of the past, such as the First Pandemic (6th-8th century) and the Second Pandemic (14th-19th century), were independent emergences that were capable of persisting for multiple centuries before eventually going extinct.

+This curious dynamic of long-term epidemic cycling, followed by centuries of inactivity, is a distinctive feature of plague in Europe, where plague has been identified in both pandemic and pre-pandemic periods.
+As one of the oldest known strains of plague was discovered in Scandinavia [[Rascovan 2019 Emergence Spread Basal\|[@rascovan2019EmergenceSpreadBasal]]], there is great potential for an intensive examination of *[[Yersinia pestis|Y. pestis]]* in this region to reveal novel insight into the long-term epidemiology of plague.

+Despite the recent boom in ancient *[[Yersinia pestis\|Y. pestis]]* sequencing, Scandinavia is currently represented by only two genomes from Sweden (~5000 YBP) and Norway (~700 YBP).
+Due to this limited data, it is currently unknown to what extent plague was a local, endemic disease in this region as compared to novel epidemics with successive re-introduction.
+In addition, the identification of plague in pre-pandemic Scandinavia suggests the potential for *[[Yersinia pestis|Y. pestis]]* to have been present in this region outside of historically documented pandemics.
+Furthermore, the available historical documentation primarily derives from large commercial centres whereas Scandinavia archives, such as those in the Denmark, have retained limited information about the plague and its impact on society.

+In response to this region's historical importance and lack of genomic representation, this study samples and screens skeletal remains from Danish archaeological sites occupied over nearly a millenium, to detect the presence of *[[Yersinia pestis|Y. pestis]]*.
+Following genomic capture of *[[Yersinia pestis|Y. pestis]]* from plague-positive individuals, we examine the temporal and geographic structure of Danish plague within a global context.

+> **Kat's Notes**: To be expanded upon further and refined following co-author discussion.

 ## Results  {.page_break_before}

 ### Sites and Samples

-326 individuals were sampled across 6 regions from 14 archaeological sites (Table @tbl:site_summary).
+325 individuals were sampled across 6 regions from 14 archaeological sites (Table @tbl:site_summary, Figure @fig:map_sites).
 The site occupation dates span from the 10th to 18th centuries which encompasses the Viking Age (8th - 10th century), the Medieval Period (11th - 16th century) and the Early Modern Period (16th - 19th century) in Denmark.

 |  Region   |      Site Name      |   Site Code   | Site Occupation | Samples | Plague Positive |
 |:---------:|:-------------------:|:-------------:|:---------------:|:-------:|:---------------:|